-The key financial statements are supplemented by an explanation of the accounting polices used in preparing the statements which are shown alongside the relevant note in the accounts or in Annex A where they are generic to the accounts as a whole.
-They also contain a comprehensive set of notes that explain in more detail a number of entries in the primary financial statements.
+The key financial statements are supplemented by an explanation of the accounting polices used in preparing the statements which are shown in Annex C. They also contain a comprehensive set of notes that explain in more detail a number of entries in the primary financial statements.
 A glossary of terms provides an explanation of the various technical accounting terms and abbreviations.
 The statements are published alongside the Annual Governance Statement for the Chief Constable in accordance with the 2015 Accounts and Audit (England) Regulations.
 The Annual Governance Statement (AGS) of the Chief Constable can be found in Annex D of this Statement of Accounts or on the Constabulary website at www.cumbria.police.uk.